ON THIS PAGE: You will learn about the different ways doctors treat these types of skin cancer. To see other pages, use the menu.

 Reconstructive surgery.
 Since skin cancer often develops on a person’s face, a reconstructive (plastic) surgeon or facial specialist may be part of the health care team.
 Before any surgery for skin cancer, talk with your doctor about whether changes to your appearance are likely.

 Photodynamic therapy.
 In this procedure, the specific area(s) of the skin, such as the face, scalp, or arm, is treated with a chemical that makes the skin more sensitive to a specific type of light emitted from a device at a doctor’s office.
 Then the area is exposed to this light, and the cancerous and precancerous cells are eliminated.
 It may be painful, so your doctor usually may give you a pain-controlling medication before the procedure.
 For more information, read “Topical treatments” below.

 Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Radiation therapy may be used instead of surgery for skin cancer that is located in a hard-to-treat place, such as on the eyelid, the tip of the nose, or the ear.
+It is also used in some people who would like to avoid scarring from surgery.
 Sometimes radiation therapy may be recommended after surgery to help prevent the skin cancer from coming back.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Several treatments may be needed to eliminate the cancer.
 A less common type of radiation treatment for skin cancer is brachytherapy.
 This involves placing the radiation source very close to or inside of the skin cancer.